deartrudence/llc-intro-to-data-visualization/README.md

 ## Intro to Data Visualization

-A full day introductory workshop where learners build their own Chrome Extension using JavaScript.
+A full day introductory workshop where learners build a cool graph using D3.js

 ## Quick Links